Medically reviewed by Drugs.com. Last updated on Mar 1, 2022.

 If CDAD is suspected or confirmed, ongoing antibiotic use not directed against C. difficile may need to be discontinued.
 Appropriate fluid and electrolyte management, protein supplementation, antibiotic treatment of C. difficile, and surgical evaluation should be instituted as clinically indicated.

-Since Colistimethate for injection is eliminated mainly by renal excretion, it should be used with caution when the possibility of impaired renal function exists.
+Since Colistimethate for Injection, USP is eliminated mainly by renal excretion, it should be used with caution when the possibility of impaired renal function exists.
 The decline in renal function with advanced age should be considered.

 Certain other antibiotics (aminoglycosides and polymyxin) have also been reported to interfere with the nerve transmission at the neuromuscular junction.
-Based on this reported activity, they should not be given concomitantly with Colistimethate for injection except with the greatest caution.
+Based on this reported activity, they should not be given concomitantly with Colistimethate for Injection, USP except with the greatest caution.

-Curariform muscle relaxants (e.g., tubocurarine) and other drugs, including ether, succinylcholine, gallamine, decamethonium and sodium citrate, potentiate the neuromuscular blocking effect and should be used with extreme caution in patients being treated with Colistimethate for injection.
+Curariform muscle relaxants (e.g., tubocurarine) and other drugs, including ether, succinylcholine, gallamine, decamethonium and sodium citrate, potentiate the neuromuscular blocking effect and should be used with extreme caution in patients being treated with Colistimethate for Injection, USP.

-Sodium cephalothin may enhance the nephrotoxicity of Colistimethate for injection.
-The concomitant use of sodium cephalothin and Colistimethate for injection should be avoided.
+Sodium cephalothin may enhance the nephrotoxicity of Colistimethate for Injection, USP.
+The concomitant use of sodium cephalothin and Colistimethate for Injection, USP should be avoided.

 Carcinogenesis, Mutagenesis, Impairment of Fertility